ubuntu/ubuntu-project-docs/docs/reference/exception-NVidiaUpdates.rst

 Packaging QA
 ~~~~~~~~~~~~

-The objective of the separate packaging QA is to test: package
+The objective of the separate packaging QA is to test:

-installation from scratch package upgrades distribution upgrade
+-  Package installation from scratch
+-  Package upgrades
+-  Distribution upgrade

 The resulting package, with all the changes in place, must undergo and
-pass the following additional QA procedures: Installation from scratch
+pass the following additional QA procedures:

-in the current distribution: using apt-get Upgrade test from previous
+-  Installation from scratch in the current distribution using:

+:literal:`  \`apt-get\``

-version of the package.
-This test must be performed with: apt-get
+-  Upgrade test from previous version of the package.
+This test must be
+   performed with:

+:literal:`  \`apt-get `\ \ :literal:`\``

-install/upgrade Upgrade test from previous distribution to the current
+-  Upgrade test from previous distribution to the current one.
+If the
-one.
-If the current distribution is an LTS one, the upgrade path from
+   current distribution is an LTS one, the upgrade path from the
-the previous LTS distro must also be exercised.
+   previous LTS distribution must also be exercised.

 .. _qa_tests: